Americans can do it, and so can the English. Germans, too, are very capable of doing it, even at top speed.

 Let’s face it; a lot of Aussie drivers aren’t great at merging, which is why some cities rely on ridiculous traffic signals to separate cars.

 But it’s not just freeway on-ramps where trouble occurs, with bottlenecks along main roads as traffic tries to feed right or left becoming hot spots for merging-related collisions.

 According to IAG, the worst spots in Australia for merging related accidents include:

 - Main Road, Sunnybank near Brisbane

 - Sydney’s M4 motorway at Flemington, Parramatta, Wentworthville and Silverwater

-The biggest issue is drivers being too slow when attempting to merge, says Robert McDonald, the head of research at the IAG Research Centre, who offers the following advice:
+The biggest issue is drivers being too slow when attempting to merge, says IAG's Robert McDonald.
+So what can we do better?

-- When a lane is closed because of a car accident or construction, move into the moving lane as soon as possible so traffic doesn’t have to stop to let cars trying to merge at the last minute
+Drivers should never merge into another lane by crossing a solid line or a painted traffic island, and when a lane is closed because of a car accident or construction, move into the moving lane as soon as possible, so traffic doesn’t have to stop to let cars trying to merge at the last minute.

 Australian Capital Territory